Timeline: How the Nashville shooting at Covenant School unfolded

 10:13 a.m.: Nashville Police receive a call of an active shooter inside Covenant School.

-The suspected shooter allegedly entered the Christian school through a side entrance and made her way from the first floor to the second floor, firing multiple shots, police said.
+The suspected shooter allegedly entered the Christian school through a side entrance and went from the first floor to the second floor, firing multiple shots, police said.

 Officers entered the school and began clearing it when they heard shots coming from the second level, according to investigators.

-A team of five officers arrived on the second level and saw a female shooter who was firing.
-Two officers officers engaged her and she was fatally shot, according to investigators.
+A team of five officers arrived on the second level and saw a shooter who was firing.
+Two officers engaged the suspect, who was fatally shot, according to investigators.

 Copyright © 2023, ABC Audio.
 All rights reserved.